ml-jku/Chem-xLSTM/README.md

 If you want to finetune a pretrained model, set the model path: e.g.: ```--model_path=./models/xLSTM-14.8M-ed512_hid64_l9_he8_162/``` (here you need to set the n_heads (=n_heads) explicitly).
 The max sequence length and vocab_size of the pretrained model is automatically overwritten if stated explicitly in the command line.

+## Model weights

+Pretrained model weights can be downloaded [here](https://cloud.ml.jku.at/s/qpAS9iftYCN95by).
+It includes a pretrained xLSTM with 15M parameters each for chemblv31 and ICST.

 ## Evaluation